How to roll out e-learning for health in the workplace

 The programme should not just look at personal health and lifestyle risks, but at occupational hazards and issues.
 Employee wellbeing is not just affected by genes and lifestyle, but also by their job and workplace.

 The e-learning course should directly impact the working culture and environment in a positive way.
-Workplace activities should be supported by policies that promote healthy work and worker wellbeing, such as healthy food options in canteens, office sports teams or events.
+Workplace activities and wellbeing programmes should be supported by policies that promote healthy work and worker wellbeing, such as healthy food options in canteens, office sports teams or events.

 The course can be tailored to your local area, and go beyond what happens in the office.
 For example, offering weekend walking routes for employees nearby, or other options for physical activity that encourage mindfulness – yoga, meditation or counselling.